armanilab/temperature-logger/README.md

 **Note:** if you need to make any modifications to the program (for example, the measurement interval or the pin that the temperature sensor is connected to), we prefer the Mu Editor for ease of updating the code on the Feather.

 ## Program Description
 When triggered via a button press, the temperature logger measures and records the temperature of the K-type probe with time stamps to a datafile saved on the attached microSD card.
 By default, measurements will be taken every 10 seconds, but this can be modified by modifying the `MEASUREMENT_INTERVAL` constant in the `code.py` file.
+The screen will update every 1 second (but those temperatures will not be recorded), but this can be modified via the `UPDATE_INTERVAL` constant in the `code.py` file.

 ### User interface:
 - A button – starts a new logging session